JaymePerlman/LavaConDemo2023/README.md

 # LavaConDemo2023

+## How to use this repo

+Clone it or fork it and do whatever you like to the copy.
+At this time I am not taking contributions, since I need this as-is to make my presentation at [LavaCon 2023](https://lavacon.org/)! 😄 But after that, we'll see how it goes.

 ## Licensing

 This repository and contents are made available via the [Creative Commons Zero v1.0 Universal license](license.md) in order to provide the most benefit to the most people possible.
 It'd be nice if you credited me, of course, but you don't _have_ to.
 Clone and enjoy.

-## Contributing

-Not accepting contributions until after the live demo at [LavaCon 2023](https://lavacon.org/).
-Can't have my demo repo changing around before the presentation!

-After that, we'll see where it goes.

 ## What's in here?